Old English vs Modern English

 Bid the mann with the beard welcuman as he opens the duru and walks across the flor.
 Light the candel and offer him a cuppe of water.
 Cut the bread with a cnif and serve it to him with hunig.
 Lend him an eare while he talks and raise a finger when he is finished speaking.
 Later, offer him a bedd for the niht and bid him slaep well until morning.

-The words miht and riht were also in use, and only acquired the “g” by Middle English times.
+The words miht and riht were also in use, and only acquired the “g” in Middle English times.

 Other words survive in archaic English, for instance, the Old English word for broom is besoma, descending to us as “besom” while gearn meant spun wool or yarn.
 A chair is a stol, while bliss simply meant – and still does - happiness.
 Their folc are our people, while to setl meant to sit down or settle.
 Curiously, the Old English word disc means plate.
 Even more intriguingly, an eag duru was a window, literally translating as “eye door”.